iqis/iqis/content/vitae.md

 - Awk, Tcl, Perl
 - SAS, SPSS, MS Excel/VBA, MS Access
 - Subversion (SVN)
-- MS Power BI
+- MS Power BI, Tableau

 ***
 ### R Consulting
-Consulting projects on R-related issues are welcome; I provide this service at a reasonable rate, remotely or on-site.
+Consulting on R-related topics is provided at a reasonable rate, remotely or on-site.
 Please inquire for availability and work samples.
 ***
 _a live copy of [this document](http://iqis.netlify.com/vitae)_